We're super excited to share more crafty DIY ideas with you.

 And why not let others know about it too.

 I’m not sure if you’ve heard of Unicorn SPiT?
-It’s a water based, non toxic, vibrant coloured gel stain and glaze that smells yummy and OMW this stuff is awesome.
-Just look at those colours – WOW!!!
+It’s a water-based, nontoxic, vibrant colored gel stain and glaze that smells yummy and OMW this stuff is awesome.
+Just look at those colors – WOW!!!

 I ordered mine online and it arrived last weekend and I couldn’t wait to try it.
 Lucky for me we have lots of pallets lying around……..
 LOTS!!!!

 I got hubby to tear some apart for me while I drew a quick sketch of a small bathroom cupboard that could hold spare toilet rolls.

 After all the bits had been cut, we sanded the pallets until they were free of splinters.
 Now I was finally ready to start SPiTting 😎

 I used GripSeal to stain and seal the pallets.
 GripSeal is a water-based wood stain and sealer that’s available locally in South Africa but any water-based wood stain should work (it must be water based so that the Unicorn SPiT will stick).
 Oil based sealers will create a protective layer that Unicorn SPiT won’t be able to penetrate and you’ll lose out on all those beautiful colors.

 I covered one side of all the cut bits with GripSeal and on the other side, I only used stain around the outer edges.
 I wanted to keep as much raw wood as possible free for the Unicorn SPiT.